juanpc2018/Power6-vs-Power9/README.md

 different versions: with so-dimm "laptop" ddr3, with standard full size "Desktop" ddr3 </br>
 ddr can also be a PCIe module, user can swap. </br> with cheap 1Gbe Ethernet, with Better 1x SFP+ 10G cage, NXP recomended IC or common Marvell Aquantia AC100 [Sonnet](https://www.sonnettech.com/product/solo10g-sfp-pcie-card.html), Asus XG-C100F, etc.. </br>
-with CPU SATA-II 3Gbps, with faster SATA-III 6Gbps like [Sonnet Temp SSD to PCIe card](https://www.sonnettech.com/product/tempossd.html) </br>
+with CPU SATA-II 3Gbps, with faster SATA-III 6Gbps like [Sonnet Tempo SSD to PCIe card](https://www.sonnettech.com/product/tempossd.html) </br>
 or nothing, just PCIe slots, </br>
 maybe with PCI to PCIe bridge "there are 4 different IC brands", </br> some old PCI cards like Digi001 have issues with X58 PCI, but work ok with older 975x boards. </br>